ReDI-School/intermediate-java/lesson3/index.md

 ## Some Java
 ### Integer array stats
 Write a Java Program that finds a minimum value in the given array of integers.
-Add it to your GitHub profile.
+Commit the changes and push them to your GitHub.

 Add a method to find a maximum value.
-Add it to your GitHub profile.
+Commit the changes and push them to your GitHub.

 Add a method to find an average.
-Add it to your GitHub profile.
+Commit the changes and push them to your GitHub.

 Can you do it in 1 loop?
-Add the changes to your GitHub profile.
+Commit the changes and push them to your GitHub.

 Look into the git history